Unicon/shib-cas-authn3/README.md

 not exploding the Shib war, so these instructions assume you will modify the files ahead of time.

 Overview of steps:

 1. Update the Shib idb `web.xml` (adding the `CasCallbackServlet`).
-1a.
-Configure the Shib idb CasCallBackServlet either in the web.xml or in an external properties file (recommended).
 2. Update/configure the handler.xml file by adding the Cas `LoginHandler`
 3. Build this project
 4. Copy the resulting jar artifact to the idp library